 Is Elohim a Plural Word?

-One will frequently read statements to the effect that the Hebrew word elohim is plural, as can be seen from the ending -im.
-The complete thought behind this claim is that this plural form is a sufficient indication that there is plurality in the Godhead.
-With this plurality firmly in place, some conclude that the biblical references to a Father and to a Son are God's way of corroborating that God is a family of divine beings headed by the Father.
+People will occasionally read statements to the effect that the Hebrew word elohim is plural, as can be seen from the ending -im.
+The thought behind this claim is that this plural form indicates that there is plurality in the Godhead.
+Some conclude that the biblical references to a Father and a Son are a biblical way of supporting the idea that God is a family of divine beings headed by the Father.

-Let us ask the relevant questions.
-First, is the form elohim plural?
-So long as the question is about the form, the answer is that indeed it is.
+Is the form elohim plural?
+So long as the question is about the form, the answer is yes.
 That, however, does not mark the end of the relevant questions that should be asked.
-There is a second important question to be answered, about the sense of the word.
+There is a second important question to be answered, about the meaning of the word.
 Is the sense of the word elohim plural?
 The answer is that it is not.
-This word has one form, but more than one sense, for which reason it is found both in singular and in plural constructions.
-This is a feature of the Hebrew language, not an indication of the nature of God, as will be explained below.

 Those who argue the nature of God from the fact that elohim is a plural form make a fundamental mistake.
 They are under the impression that it is the form of this word that determines its sense!
-No English speaker would insist that the form of "put" be the guideline in determining its sense.
+No English speaker would insist that the form of “put” be the guideline in determining its sense.
 Neither is that possible in Hebrew.
-In fact, that would generate utter confusion.
-In Genesis 1:1, for example, to take elohim as plural in sense would distort the Hebrew text for the following reason.
+That would generate confusion.
+In Genesis 1:1, for example, to take elohim as plural in sense would distort the Hebrew text for the following reason:

 Those who propose the idea of a family of divine beings acknowledge that the verb is in the singular number and that its form and sense are singular.
 But they dismiss this detail by saying that there are instances (in English, for example) in which a singular verb accompanies a collective noun (a family is, a nation is, etc.).
 This move is in error, because it presupposes (it starts with the premise) that the name “God” stands for a group of beings.
 Thus a new, third, relevant question must be asked: Does the word “God” refer to a group of divine beings?
 The Jews say, “Of course not.
 That is preposterous.”
 The Muslims say the same, and the Christians traditionally have held the same view as the Jews and Muslims.

-The above explanation leaves one question unanswered.
-How did a reference to the true God end up as a plural form?
+There is one more question: How did a reference to the true God end up as a plural form?
 Since the question is about the form, it is a question about the Hebrew language.
 It is not about the nature of God.
 Even so, the answer is not difficult to understand.
 Hebrew has its own characteristics as a language.
 Among these is the way in which it expresses might, authority, and reverence.
 An example from the Old Testament may make the point clear.

 In Exodus 4:16, Moses is told that Aaron would be to him for a mouth, while he would be for a god (elohim) to Aaron.
-First, the form of elohim is plural, yet Moses was clearly one person — not a group or family of beings.
-This is sufficient to indicate the distinction that must be drawn between the form and the sense of a word.
-Second, Moses was to be like elohim to Aaron, only in the sense that he would be in a position of more authority and respect.
+The form of elohim is plural, yet Moses was clearly one person — not a group or family of beings.
+This is sufficient to indicate that a distinction that must be drawn between the form and the sense of a word.
+Second, Moses was to be like elohim to Aaron only in the sense that he would be in a position of more authority and respect.
 The same expression is used in 7:1, where Moses is told that he would be like elohim to Pharaoh.